 Whether you’re looking to buy a new build, refurbish your existing home or just looking to renovate a room in your home, heat loss is one of the biggest considerations when it comes to making your home warm and cheaper to run.
 The less heat loss the less heating you will require, which will save energy and money and result in lower heating bills.
+Floor insulation can help with this problem.

 Heat loss is where heat escapes from inside the building to outside, typically through the roof, walls, windows and floor.
-Knowing the heat loss helps to determine the most efficient heating system and ensuring that your property is adequately heated.
+Knowing the heat loss helps to determine the most efficient heating system and ensure that your property is adequately heated.

 When looking at underfloor heating, knowing the heat loss of your room or home will tell you if underfloor heating will be enough to heat your room or home properly.
 If the heat loss is low, it is highly likely that underfloor heating will be enough.
 But if the heat loss is high, you may need to look at ways to reduce heat loss to ensure efficient performance of the system.
 Heat loss will also validate whether the building meets regulatory approval and, more significantly, determine the energy requirements and running costs of your home.

-A home with a high heat loss costs you more money, but the good news is that there are few simple steps you can take to reduce the energy loss via heat escaping your home to reduce your heating bills.
+A home with a high heat loss costs you more money, but the good news is that there are a few simple steps you can take to reduce the energy loss via heat escaping your home to reduce your heating bills.

 Simply put, in order for a heating system to provide enough heat to a room, the system output must be greater than the heat loss.